From Antequera to Ronda by Bike:

 Day 3 : El Chorro - Caminito del Rey - Guadalhorce gorges - El Burgo (32/42 km (20/26 mi) - D+ : 720/1020 m (2362/3346 ft))

-In the morning, you swap your bikes again for your walking shoes to take the famous ride known as the “Caminito del Rey” (literally the “King’s Little Path”) which will propel you through a network of narrow - but perfectly secure - footbridges on the side of the cliff, through a vertiginous canyon, all in the exceptional landscape that constitutes the Desfile de los Gaitanes.
+In the morning, you swap your bikes again for your walking shoes to take the famous path known as the “Caminito del Rey” (literally the “King’s Little Path”) which will propel you through a network of narrow - but perfectly secure - footbridges on the side of the cliff, through a vertiginous canyon, all in the exceptional landscape that constitutes the Desfile de los Gaitanes.

 In the afternoon, you get on your bikes again to ride in an equally bewitching landscape, at the bottom of the lush gorges of the Guadalhorce River, after leaving the crystal clear waters of the El Chorro reservoir.
 The more athletic can make a short detour to the ruins of the rock-hewn church of Bobastro, built by the Mozarabic (Christians living in the emirate).
 The landscape then becomes progressively more arid, but no less devoid of beauty.
 You will pass through the photogenic village of Ardales on the way, before continuing along a pretty little winding road to the small town of El Burgo.